Helping Personal Injury Accident Victims to Recover Monetary Compensation and Damages in their Cases

 When it comes to assessing fault in a personal injury case, the State of Texas employs the legal doctrine of modified comparative fault.
 Under this doctrine, an accident victim is not eligible to recover their damages in a personal injury case if he or she is deemed 51 percent or more responsible for the accident.
 If the accident victim’s level of fault is determined to be less than that number, however, the accident victim can still recover monetary return for their personal injuries.
 However, any potential recovery will be offset by the accident victim’s proportion of fault.

 For example, in a pedestrian accident case, if the accident victim was walking slightly outside of the crosswalk lines and was deemed 25 percent responsible for the accident—the motor vehicle being deemed 75 percent at fault—then the accident victim can still recover 75 percent of the available monetary coverage.

-If the insurance company is claiming that you contributed to an accident and your personal injuries, the team of skilled lawyers and legal professionals at Stewart J. Guss, Attorney at Law, may be able to help you fight a liability dispute and maximize the value of your case.
+If the insurance company is claiming that you contributed to an accident and your personal injuries, the team of skilled lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, may be able to help you fight a liability dispute and maximize the value of your case.

 Recoverable Damages in a Personal Injury Case